Three years ago, in order to bring the Club and the Trust closer to younger supporters, the Trust launched its Schools’ Initiative.

 If you wish to get your school involved with either part merely contact firstname.lastname@example.org.

-Roger is a retired Director of Post 16 Development for the Swansea Schools’ Consortium and also a past member of the Swans Trust Board
+Roger was a co-ordinator of the Swansea Schools 6th Form Consortium and also a past member of the Swans Trust Board

 He joined the Trust as a member originally in 2001.
 After retirement Roger saw the opportunity to involve the Trust in the Welsh Baccalaureate qualification in schools so that its origins and principles are not forgotten and then became a co-opted Board member between January 2017 and July 2019.